|

 Banjo, Whistles, Guitars) and Joe O'Donnell (Violin) made most

 welcome additions to the album.
-Gareth's role was that of
+Gareth's role was

 Producer, Arranger and Orchestrator.